KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Dad-Jokes by brucetony](https://github.com/brucetony/MMM-Dad-Jokes)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
-2. Recommendation: Replace eslintrc by new flat config.
+2. Recommendation: Found `"eslint-plugin-json"` in file `package.json`: Replace it by `eslint-plugin-jsonc`.

 ### [MMM-DagelijksWoord by wctimmer](https://github.com/wctimmer/MMM-DagelijksWoord)